t3-oss/t3-env/README.md

   /*
    * Environment variables available on the client (and server).
    *
-   * 💡 You'll get typeerrors if these are not prefixed with NEXT_PUBLIC_.
+   * 💡 You'll get type errors if these are not prefixed with NEXT_PUBLIC_.
    */
   client: {
     NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY: z.string().min(1),